-Community and Backyard Garden Program
+Community Garden Program

 Sustaining Way plans to provide the education, mentorship, and resources needed for residents in Nicholtown to grow more of their own food.
 The broader purpose of this project is to eliminate food insecurity and health challenges by improving access to affordable, nutritious foods in Nicholtown.

 Annie’s House Concept Proliferation